oforchinedu/QuizzRepo/README.md

 # Dependencies

 # Back End Dependencies
-* This app totally depends on firbase for:
+* This app totally depends on firbase
-  * To authenticate
+  * To authenticate users
   * To retrieve questions
+  * To retrieve scores

 # Front End Dependencies
   * HTML and Bootsrap: to display questions, answers and userboard